PipableAI/pipableAI/README.md

 a = Pipable("sample_data/configCSV.yaml")

-a.ask("Get all patient ids and vital in the form of table that have vitals as Heart Rate and value between 100 to 150 between march to april 2023")
+output = a.ask("Get all patient ids and vital in the form of table that have vitals as Heart Rate and value between 100 to 150 between march to april 2023")

-outputs = a.get_all_outputs()

 ```